-While military service may only last for a limited time, the psychological and physical wounds that Veterans experience can last a lifetime.
-The healing process is a unique journey for every Veteran, and for some, every day is a challenge.
+Although military service is only for a short time, the mental and physical traumas suffered by Veterans can last a lifetime.
+Each Veteran's healing journey is unique, and some days are difficult.
 It is estimated that 1 out 5 suffers from Post Traumatic Stress Disorder (PTSD) among the nearly 2.7 million Americans who have served in Iraq and Afghanistan.
 TBI, MST, PTSD, and PTSD can cause a host of symptoms that interfere with daily living, making it difficult to get sleep, socialize, or maintain independence.

-Veterans with psychological and/or physically disabled veterans experience a range of complex and persistent symptoms including nightmares, depression, difficulty socializing and anxiety.
-A PAVE service dog can complete specialized tasks for Veterans to improve their quality of life.
+Veteran with psychological or physical disabilities may experience a variety of chronic and complex symptoms, including anxiety, social difficulties, depression, and nightmares.
+PAVE service dogs provide specialized tasks for Veterans to improve their quality of life.
 From making simple tasks more accessible to providing essential support for significant challenges, PAVE service dogs have been shown to:

 - Wake Veterans from nightmares

 - Lower symptoms of MST, PTSD, anxiety, or depression

 - Increase the quality of life for Veterans and improve their outlook

 Hear From Our Veterans

 Our basic criteria for a service dog for Veterans